sakshimunde18/HTML-5/README.md

 # HTML-5
-HTML is the standard markup language for Web pages.
+HTML is the standard markup language for Web pages